 General Ngoc Loan made pizza in Virginia until the early 1990s.
 Finally, cancer did what the long war in his homeland hadn’t: it brought him down.

-Now Pru’s son Abe is in his forties, and she and I have something else in common: we’re grandparents.
+Now Pru’s son Abe is in his forties, and she and I have something else in common: we’re grandparents; and now I’m a great-grandparent too.
 I wonder if she ever looks at these new little ones and sees the shadow of a New York clinic parking lot.
 But never mind about that.

 I gave up eating wheat and bread a few years ago.
 But I still like pepperoni, and when confronted with pizza I scrape off the cheese and toppings.
 Often the chunks come streaked with thick red tomato sauce, and I think, that looks a lot like blood.
-And sometimes in my mind’s eye there’s the ex-general in his apron with the scarlet stains, standing next to the picture from the Times’ front page, in that war-torn Saigon street.
-And I wonder: is there really a solid line between them?
-And does it separate the images, or connect them?
+Then sometimes in my mind’s eye there’s the ex-general in his white apron with the scarlet stains, next to the picture from the Times’ front page, in that war-torn Saigon street.
+And I wonder: was there really a solid line between them?
+And did it separate the images, or connect them?

 And where are Pru and I in that picture?
 And not least, my friends, where are you?